 If this a new claim, please contact your employer to lodge a new workcover claim or the TAC (Transport Accident Commission) to commence a claim.

-Billing: Please note that your first consultation will be billed to you directly and you will need to settle the account on the day of your appointment.
-You will be able to claim a refund from your third party insurer.
+Billing: Please note that the cost of your consultation will be billed to you directly and needs to be settled on the day of your appointment.
+You will be able to claim a partial refund from your third party insurer.
+Any subsequent surgery fees will be billed directly to the workcover, TAC or third party insurer (pending approval for surgery) and you will not incur any out of pocket expenses for surgery.

-Frequently asked questions by Workcover and TAC patients:
+Frequently Asked Questions (FAQ) by Workcover and TAC Patients:

 - Q: Will I have any out of pocket gaps to pay for my surgery?